lrusso96/lelu/README.md

-# lelu
+# lelu :monkey:

-LaTeX package for lelu.
+A simple LaTeX package for Lelù.